mainmatter/playbook/workflow/engineering/README.md

 ## Feature Branches/Pull Requests

 All changes to a project are done in branches.
-Nothing should generally be committed to the `master` branch (or whatever the project's main branch is) directly.
+No changes should ever be committed to the `master` branch (or whatever the project's main branch is) directly.
 There should generally be at least one branch per issue - for larger issues it often makes sense to split separate steps into separate branches and